quinn-rs/quinn/README.md

 for servers, and relying on the default configuration for clients.

-For some cases, including peer-to-peer, trust-on-first-use, deliberately insecure applications, or any case where servers are not identified by domain name, this isn't practical.
+For some cases, including peer-to-peer, trust-on-first-use, deliberately insecure applications, or any case where servers are not identified by a domain name, this isn't practical.
 Arbitrary certificate validation logic can be implemented by enabling the `dangerous_configuration` feature of `rustls` and constructing a Quinn `ClientConfig` with an overridden certificate verifier by